g-iyer/DSND-Capstone/README.md

 the other algorithms managed to navigate the maze.
 As *tester.py* is not to be modified I did not try this.

-Similarly, it would have been good to have a program to create other maps – of different dimensions and properties such as braids and loops – to test the methods further.
-This project utilized the 3 mazes provided but I believe validity of a method is proven when the number of tests are larger.
 During my research, I found that mazes come in all different sizes and have many properties such as having many dead ends, loops and braids.
 Please see this link ([Maze Classification](http://www.astrolog.org/labyrnth/algrithm.htm)), especially the section Routing.
 A partial screen shot shows this topic: